AbhishekGhosh/WordPress-Genesis-HTML-Sitemap/README.md

 Save and publish the Page.
 Thats it.

+## Only 100 Last Posts and Link to Archives and Pages?
+No Paginated List of All Posts?

+It is dangerous work for websites with over 5000 posts to add such.
+Everytime you publish a post, the stuff will run SQL to list all freshly.
+It is not practical to scroll a list of 5000 URLs.
+In fact, category, tags do that work.
+In short - we are offering a lollilop to the Google bots.
+We are forcing Google bots to crawl the monthly archives.

 ## How To Edit it?

 You can edit to add PHP, HTML.
 Add some text with `<p> </p>` after this part :